 Some majors included are Biomedical Engineering, Chemical Engineering, Computer Science, Mechanical Engineering, and Electrical Engineering.
 The list goes well beyond these though!
 There are about 40 different types of degrees that fall under engineering.

-Between 2000 and 2016, the amount of degrees awarded in Fire Science more than doubled.
+Between 2000 and 2016, the number of degrees awarded in Fire Science more than doubled.
 It is a smaller field, but it definitely has attracted a number of people.
 While most firefighters can be hired with only a high school degree, further education is needed to advance.
 Firefighters in this position will usually major in fire science.

 Fire science, of course, focuses on fire, investigation, and emergency services, but management and business are also studied.
 These courses come in handy as firefighters advance in position and have to manage their houses.